gergelyhegykozi/ui-router.redirect/README.md

 A helper module for AngularUI Router, which allows you to handle redirect chains.

 ## Features
-* Handle the routing's logic / requirements separately before it reaches the routing
+* Handle the page conditions / requirements separately before it reaches the routing
 * Handle the rejected(otherwise) and notFound states separately

 ## Installation